pallets/werkzeug/docs/wrappers.rst

 1. The response object is mutable
 2. The response object can be pickled or copied after `freeze()` was called.
-3. Since Werkzeug 0.6 it's save to use the same response object for multiple WSGI responses.
+3. Since Werkzeug 0.6 it's safe to use the same response object for multiple WSGI responses.
 4. It's possible to create copies using `copy.deepcopy`.